 Name: School: Date:

 Present:

+Assessing the situat tion

-Assessing the situation:
+Assessing the situat ,1011.

-Who is this child/young person on?
+Who is this child/young

-What are their interests, posicommunicate? oths?
+What are their interests communicate? s, positive qualities, strengt ths?
 How do they best

-What are the behaviours cau sing concern that w e want to reduce?
+communicate:

+irs causing concern that we

-Be specific - when, how often
+Be specific - when, how v often, what data do you h lave?

 Why?
-What do we think the C/YP is trying to cor mmunicate with these behaviours?
+What do we thin nk the C/YP is trying to con nmunicate with these behaviours?

-What would they say if they wer e able to communicate e this verbally?
+this verbally?
 What might be the

-escape something? bout things or activitie es, attention, sensory needs, needing to
+, is it about things or activitie s, attention, sensory needs, needing to

-M/h = t i = = rl i = = = ll 2
+escape something?

 What is working well?

-What should we avoid doing?
+What should we avoid ??

-Plan - how we are goin ig to help furthe 7
+Plan - how we are going to help further:

-To ensure that overall, despite these difficulties, the child/young person finds school a rewarding experience, we will: school a terraining experience, we min To help the child/young person get their needs met in a constructive way, we will teach replacement behaviours - what and how?
-To make the replacement behaviour more likely and to reduce the problem behaviour, we will make the following environmental changes: Consider wider factors such as - times of the day, predictability, choice/control, peers, adults, rules and rewards, class layout and resources, noise/crowding/light. addits, rules and rewards, class layout and resources, mose, crowding, light.
+To ensure that overall, despite these difficulties, the child/young person finds school a rewarding experience, we will: To help the child/young person get their needs met in a constructive way, we will teach replacement behaviours - what and how?
+To make the replacement behaviour more likely and to reduce the problem behaviour, we will make the following environmental changes: Consider wider factors such as - times of the day, predictability, choice/control, peers, adults, rules and rewards, class layout and resources, noise/crowding/light.
 Other considerations (e.g. medical needs)?
 Do - Action Points: Interventions/strategies to be put into place: We will know we are being successful if: